Home News Getting started

 The first step to join the UNLweb is the registration.
 Registration is open and free and does not oblige you to work in the programme.
 Registered users are automatically subscribed to the UNLweb newsletter and are given the permission to post in the UNL Open Forum and in the UNLwiki.
 But you don't have to be a registered user to browse the data of the UNLweb.
 The resources of the UNLweb are available even to non-registered users, who may browse the system using a guest account.

-2. Pursue CLEA250
+2. Pursue the necessary certificates

 3. Join a project